Dingsel/packEncrypt/README.md

 # Pack Encrypt

 Pack Encrypt Is A [Regolith Filter](https://bedrock-oss.github.io/regolith/guide/filters) To Automaticly Encrypt RP Packs Using A Build Tool Called Regolith.
-This [Regolith Filter](https://bedrock-oss.github.io/regolith/guide/filters) Can Be Modified To Work In Other Enviroments Aswell.
+This Filter Can Be Modified To Work In Other Enviroments Aswell And Should Be Easy To Modify To Work In Any Node Enviroment.

 ## How It Works
 ⚠️NOT EVERY SERVER SOFTWARE SUPPORTS ENCRYPTED PACKS AND I AM UNAWARE OF METHODS TO MAKE IT WORK IN WORLDS⚠️